Ezaldeen99/material_dialogs/README.md

 # Limitations

-it's better to make you animation have the same background color as your dialog's background color, please use [lottie editor](https://lottiefiles.com/editor) to remove the background layer of your animation or make it same as your dialog background color.
+it's better to make your animation to have the same background color as your dialog's background color, please use [lottie editor](https://lottiefiles.com/editor) to remove the background layer of your animation or make it same as your dialog background color before using it in the plugin.

 <a name="contribute"></a>
 ## Contribute